peterjmartinson/writing/DistractedFortune/20240807_MorningPages/draft.md

 Write Right When You Wake Up!
 =============================

+Your most powerful tool is your creative mind.
+It's what separates us from the animals, and contains the power to change the world.
+Getting that creativity to kick in, however, is not always easy to do.

+Or, is it?

+I'll show you my one most important trick to getting my creativity locked in, and it's the first think I do every morning.
+After pouring coffee, of course.

+## Getting to the first page

 A couple years ago, when I told my wife about a podcast I'd listened to by psychologist [Jordan Peterson](https://www.jordanbpeterson.com/podcast/), she suggested I listen to his talks on the Bible.
 I knew Peterson as the guy who took a lot of heat in Canada for speaking out against the pronoun regulations imposed on some of the universities up there.
 It turns out, he also did a bunch of work on how the Bible and other ancient stories can inform our behavior and psychology of today.

 So I started with the earliest Bible talk in his podcast series, [on Genesis](https://www.youtube.com/watch?v=f-wWBGo6a2w&list=PL22J3VaeABQD_IZs7y60I3lUrrFTzkpat&index=1).
 To put it gently, it blew me away.